Anishabehera/Inventory-Supply-Chain-Analysis-End-to-End-Power-BI-Project-for-Operations-Logistics/README.md

 Power BI Project: Inventory & Supply Chain Analysis | End-to-End Dashboard

 Managing inventory and ensuring an efficient supply chain are critical for business success.
-In this Power BI project, we dive deep into stock management, demand forecasting, supplier performance, and logistics optimization — building a fully interactive dashboard that mirrors real-world operations.
+In this Power BI project, I deep dived into stock management, demand forecasting, supplier performance, and logistics optimization — building a fully interactive dashboard that mirrors real-world operations.